Daddoon/BlazorMobile/README.md

-# Blazor.Xamarin
+# BlazorMobile
 Create Hybrid-Apps for iOS, Android, UWP with Blazor and Xamarin !
-**Blazor.Xamarin** is a Nuget package for embedding Blazor application as standalone mobile application, hosted in Xamarin.
+**BlazorMobile** is a Nuget package for embedding Blazor application as standalone mobile application, hosted in Xamarin.

 ## Platform requirements